Comparing Wilhelmina International (WHLM) and Its Competitors

 Wilhelmina International (NASDAQ: WHLM) is one of 53 publicly-traded companies in the “Management consulting services” industry, but how does it contrast to its peers?
-We will compare Wilhelmina International to similar businesses based on the strength of its earnings, analyst recommendations, risk, profitability, institutional ownership, dividends and valuation.
+We will compare Wilhelmina International to similar businesses based on the strength of its dividends, earnings, valuation, profitability, analyst recommendations, risk and institutional ownership.

+30.8% of Wilhelmina International shares are owned by institutional investors.
+Comparatively, 48.6% of shares of all “Management consulting services” companies are owned by institutional investors.
+65.8% of Wilhelmina International shares are owned by company insiders.
+Comparatively, 25.8% of shares of all “Management consulting services” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

-This is a breakdown of recent ratings for Wilhelmina International and its peers, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Wilhelmina International and its peers, as reported by MarketBeat.

 |Sell Ratings